ZAPPYcore/ZAPPY/README.md

 ZAPPY is an orchestration platform that couples a Rust-based multi-runtime control plane with a Python-based language-model server.
 The top-level orchestrator (`entire_system_orchestrator.rs`) continually invokes planning, autonomy, action, learning, metacognition, world-model, simulation, self-upgrade, and natural-language runtimes while enforcing policies.
 This README consolidates the repository structure, runtime loops, module responsibilities, and operational guidance.

-NOTE: The main codebase is NOT present.
-Contact the E-mail on my profile for cooperations.
 ---

 ## 1. Repository Map